Pearson-Higher-Ed/uxf-craft/README.md

 16. At this point you can follow the steps below to do a fresh import, or restore from a backup.

+### Server notes
+You may need to increase the file upload size limit in php.
+This is likely in the php.ini file, don't forget to restart apache after changing it.

 ## Exporting data from the github pages project